 How long are you there?

-Within reason as long as you’ll have me – we like seeing the evening events and the photos that unfold as the evening goes on.
-This picture is a particularly good example of why – 5 minutes to go and the joy of the day really came home to the groom :-)
+Within reason as long as you’ll have me – I like seeing the evening events and the photos that unfold as the evening goes on.

 How do you make our images and video?